manuhabitela/drawingboard.js/README.md

 This is a simple canvas based drawing app that you can integrate easily on your website.

-drawingboard.js consists of a blank canvas surrounded by a few UI elements that controls it:
+drawingboard.js consists of a blank canvas surrounded by a few UI elements that control it:

 * a color picker,
 * a pencil size chooser,